TeamCindy Research Grants

 Awarded for: Surface Modification of Flow Diverting Stents for Improved Cerebral Aneurysm Repair

-University of Buffalo, New York
+The State University of New York Buffalo

 2020

-University of California, San Francisco
+University of California San Francisco

 2019

-Naoki Kaneko, MD, PhD
+Naoki Kaneko, M.D., Ph.D.

-The Regents of the University of California, Los Angeles
+The Regents of the University of California Los Angeles

 Cynthia Lynn Sherwin Chair of Research: $30,000